InformaticsMatters/squonk/docker/deploy/README.txt

 Keycloak
 --------
-1. Provide mechanism for generating custom secrets and keys, and applying to xwiki and portal containers.
+1. Provide mechanism for generating custom secrets and keys, and applying portal containers.
 2. Update docs above on how to export squonk realm configuration.

 Chemservices